-We get a lot of questions about how to clean fiddle leaf fig leaves, so we thought it would be helpful to create a quick video.
+We get a lot of questions about how to clean your fiddle leaf fig leaves, so we thought it would be helpful to create a quick video.
 Learn the best way to clean your fiddle leaf fig leaves, the mistakes to avoid, and how often you should clean the leaves of your plant.
 Watch this video to learn more!

 How, When, and Why to Dust Your Fiddle Leaf Fig Leaves

-As fiddle leaf fig owner, you probably know all about the importance of consistent watering, indirect light, and fast-draining soil to keep your tree healthy, but it’s easy to forget another element that helps keep these plants healthy and gorgeous.
+As a fiddle leaf fig owner, you probably know all about the importance of consistent watering, indirect light, and fast-draining soil to keep your tree healthy, but it’s easy to forget another element that helps keep these plants healthy and gorgeous.

 After awhile, you might notice the leaves of your fiddle leaf fig gathering dust, which not only looks bad, but is also harmful to the plant.

 Dust clogs the pores of the leaves, which is dangerous because it inhibits the plant’s ability to carry out photosynthesis (the process by which plants make energy from sunlight).
 If its leaves are caked in dust, the tree will essentially starve!